moneroexamples/private-testnet/README.md

 The reason is that it is much easier to work with testnet wallets, if the addresses are fixed and there is no password.

-Execute the following commands to create three wallets without pass.
+Execute the following commands to create three wallets without password.

 **For wallet_01.bin:**
 ```bash